July 13, 2020

-A lot, if invested consistently over time.
-Imagine this: in the 40 years between 1971 and 2011, $1,000 invested at the beginning of each year in the C Fund – the large stock index fund – would have grown to over $626,000 by the end of 2011.
-An investor in this scenario would have more than half-a-million dollars after investing a total of only $40,000 over these 40 years!
+Take a look at the chart below: in the 40 years between 1980 and 2019, $1,000 invested at the beginning of each year in the S&P 500/C Fund would have grown to over $827,000 by the end of 2019.
+An investor in this scenario would have close to a million dollars after investing a total of only $40,000 over these 40 years.

 Why 40 years?
 This corresponds to saving and investing over a working lifetime, from the age of 22 to age 62, or age 25 to age 65…or if you started early enough (and how many of us did that?), age 16 to age 56.
 But even after 20 and 30 years, you can certainly see the growth potential under normal circumstances.

 Of course, we must recall the warning that “past performance does not necessarily indicate future returns,” or versions to that effect.
 Just because an investment did well in the past, does not mean it will continue to do well in the future.
 And we have seen this on multiple occasions since 2001, when stock investments fell sometimes quite dramatically.
 The ups and downs of the returns are illustrated in the line graphs.
 But without exception the general trend, over long periods of time over the past century-plus, has been up.